Mande languages: Internal classification

 The diversity and depth of the Mande family is comparable to that of Indo-European.
 Eleven low-level branches of Mande are nearly universally accepted: Southern Mande (Dan etc.), Eastern Mande (Bisa, Boko etc.), Samogo, Bobo, Soninke–Bozo, Southwestern Mande (Mende, Kpelle, Loma etc.), Soso–Jalonke, Jogo, Vai–Kono, Mokole and Manding (Bambara, Djula etc.).
 It is also widely accepted that these form two primary branches, the first two as Southeastern Mande and the rest as Western Mande.

 Most internal Mande classifications are based on lexicostatistics, for example, that based on the Swadesh list.
 An alternative classification from Kastenholz (1996) is based on lexical innovations and comparative linguistics.
 Kastenholz warns however that this is not based on objective criteria and thus is not a genealogical classification in the narrow sense.
-The following classification is acompilation of both.
+The following classification is a compilation of both.